Tengku Maimun Tuan Mat: Chief Justice of Malaysia (2019–2025)

 Among her final rulings as Chief Justice in 2025, Tengku Maimun chaired a five-member panel that unanimously struck down Section 9(5) of the Peaceful Assembly Act 2012 for violating Article 10(2)(b) of the Constitution, which guarantees the right to peaceful assembly.
 On the same day, she also chaired a Federal Court panel that upheld the convictions of three of the accused in the high-profile Anthony Kevin Morais murder case while acquitting three others.
 The death sentence of the case's mastermind, R. Kunaseegaran, was upheld following his decision to withdraw his appeal while the sentences of the other two convicts were commuted to 40 and 35 years of imprisonment, with one also receiving 12 strokes of whipping.

 On 1 July 2025, Tengku Maimun marked her final day in court, expressing that she had "no regrets" after leading Malaysia's judiciary for six years and noting that not receiving a six-month extension was not an issue for her.
 She officially retired the following day, on 2 July 2025, her 66th birthday, the mandatory retirement age.
 On her final day in office, she described her time in service as a privilege and expressed hope that her successor would continue the work of maintaining public confidence in the judiciary.
-In July 2025, Prime Minister Anwar Ibrahim's administration chose not to extend Tengku Maimun's tenure, and Wan Ahmad Farid was appointed as her successor.
+In July 2025, Prime Minister Anwar Ibrahim's administration chose not to extend Tengku Maimun's tenure, and Wan Ahmad Farid was appointed her successor.